ferrilab/bitvec/doc/macros/BitArr_type.md

 You must provide a bit-count; you may optionally provide a storage type, or a bit-ordering *and* a storage type, as subsequent arguments.
-When elided, the type parameters are set to the crate defaut type parameters of `Lsb0` and `usize`.
+When elided, the type parameters are set to the crate default type parameters of `Lsb0` and `usize`.

 ```rust